exciteabletom/digitalnook.net/install/README.md

  # Install/
- Files used in the install process by install.sh
+ Files used in the install process by install.py